Explicit rephasing to Kobayashi-Maskawa representation and fundamental phase structure of CP violation: Expressions of CP phases by fermion-specific rephasing invariants for simplified mixing matrix

-Compared to the PDG convention, all elements in the first row on the charged lepton side can be set to trivial phases.
-In this sense, the KM form is one of the most suitable parameterizations for describing Majorana phases.
+Here, $\r'_{1,2,3}$ denote the relative phases between the PDG forms, and $U^{e0}_{21}$ and $U^{e0}_{31}$ contain the nontrivial phase $\d^{e}_{\rm PDG}$.
+Compared to the PDG forms, the elements $U^{e}_{21}$ and $U^{e}_{31}$ in the KM representation have trivial phases.
+Since one of the CP phases of the charged leptons becomes irrelevant, the KM form is one of the most suitable parameterizations for describing Majorana phases.

 Finally, the matrix element $U_{e3}$ is

 and the other Majorana phase is obtained as

 If the mixings of $U^{e}$ are as small as the CKM matrix due to some grand unified relation, the third term involving $U^{e}_{31}$ is negligible for $O(1)$ values of $U^{\nu}_{ij}$.
 As a result, the Majorana phases are approximated as